rahelehyoosefzadeh/rahelehyoosefzadeh/README.md

-- 👋 Hi, I’m @rahelehyoosefzadeh
+- 👋 Hi, I’m @rahelehyoosefzadeh, Web Developer
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning data science tools and techniques.
-- 💞️ I’m looking to collaborate on big data and data science projects
+- 💞️ I’m looking to collaborate on new projects regarding web and data science projects
 - 📫 How to reach me : email me r.yoosefzadeh@gmail.com

 <!---